What Are 'Inactive Emails' in Agillic?

 If a recipient has INACTIVE_EMAIL set to TRUE, Agillic will still send emails to the recipient.
 If you don't want to send to recipients who have INACTIVE_EMAIL set to TRUE you can check the checkbox 'Don't send to inactive emails'.

-If a recipient opens an email after having INACTIVE_EMAIL set to TRUE, the recipient will become active once more and have their INACTIVE_EMAIL field cleared.
-If the settings for Inactive email are changed a full reevaluation of all recipients against the new settings is done.
+If a recipient opens (or clicks) any email after having INACTIVE_EMAIL set to TRUE, the recipient will become active once more and have their INACTIVE_EMAIL field cleared.
+If the settings for Inactive email are changed, a full re-evaluation of all recipients against the new settings is done.
 Recipients who already have INACTIVE_EMAIL set to TRUE will have the field cleared if they don’t meet the new settings.
 INACTIVE_EMAIL will likewise be cleared if the settings for Inactive email is not met, meaning that the recipient haven't received the given emails over the given period of time.
 As a default this would be 5 emails over a period of 90 days.
 If INACTIVE_EMAIL is set to TRUE, but the recipient have received less than 5 emails within 90 days, the field will be cleared.

 Our recommended best practice for valid recipients is to only send to recipients with active emails.
 You can learn more about how valid recipients are measured here.